 Action required: The present stock assessment suggests that the stock may be "either fully exploited or sustaining fishing mortality above levels that are sustainable in the long term".
 Accordingly, management resolutions have been provided by IATTC/WCPFC for a cap on existing effort and expedited reporting of catches.
 Also, a re-examination of stock assessment data has been initiated by ISC.
-Actions required of AAFA in this regard are:
+It is recognised that maintaining the stock at or above a precautionary reference limit is not under the control of AFA and therefore actions required of AAFA in this regard are:

-- 1. AAFA to promote and support the management actions put forward, notably limitations on effort.
-Communications supporting such management measures should be made to the Pacific Fishery Management Council and/or NMFS.
-Records should be provided by AAFA of communications and responses. - 2.
+AAFA to promote and support the management actions put forward, notably limitations on effort.
+Communications supporting such management measures should be made to appropriate organisations.
+Records should be provided by AAFA of communications and responses.
 AAFA to provide a summary to Moody Marine on US's responses to IATTC/WCPFC management resolutions, as provided by NMFS and/or Pacific Fishery Management Council